Hydrodynamization in hybrid Bjorken flow attractors: Discussion

 Another interesting direction of study is to understand how stochastic statistical and quantum fluctuations, which are suppressed in the large $N$ limit, affect the hydrodynamic attractor.
 This needs to be understood separately for both weakly interacting and strongly interacting theories.
 In our hybrid set-up, these fluctuations are needed for equi-partition of energy between the perturbative and holographic sectors and thus for complete thermalization (we will discuss this more in an upcoming work).
 In the context of the attractor, this may lead the Bjorken attractor surface to collapse to a single curve where the ratio of physical subsystem temperatures goes to one asymptotically, over a long time-scale.
-Such fluctuations could be enhanced if the system passes near a critical point,\footnote{See \cite{Grossi:2020ezz,Grossi:2021gqi,Florio:2021jlx} for studies of effects of stochastic critical fluctuations on hydrodynamics, \cite{Kovtun:2012rj} for a review on stochastic statistical fluctuations in hydrodynamics and \cite{Dore:2020jye} for an investigation of potential hydrodynamic attractors near the critical point.
+Such fluctuations could be enhanced if the system passes near a critical point,\footnote{See \cite{Grossi:2021gqi} for studies of effects of stochastic critical fluctuations on hydrodynamics, and \cite{Kovtun:2012rj} for a review on stochastic statistical fluctuations in hydrodynamics.
 See also \cite{Mitra:2020hbj,Rodgers:2022fuv} for studies of superfluid Bjorken flow.} and therefore such a study could be interesting for {the search of a critical endpoint in heavy-ion collisions}.

 \acknowledgments

 The authors would like to thank Michal Heller, Edmond Iancu and Jean-Yves Ollitrault for useful discussions.
 AM acknowledges support from the Ramanujan Fellowship and ECR award of the Department of Science and Technology of India and also the New Faculty Seed Grant of IIT Madras.
 AS is supported by the Austrian Science Fund (FWF), project no. J4406.